azimgivron/genepriority/README.md

 python main.py
 ```

-This script performs gene prioritization using Bayesian matrix factorization, leveraging the genomic and phenotypic data provided in the repository.
+This script performs gene prioritization using Bayesian matrix factorization, leveraging the genomic and phenotypic side information.

 ---